 Beautiful handmade cards can be created with the minimal amount of equipment or expertise.
 Rubber stamps are ideal for creating special handmade cards.
-Even a complete beginner can create lovely handmade card that are bound to be much appreciated.
+Even a complete beginner can create a lovely handmade card that is bound to be much appreciated.
 One of the keys to making a great handmade card is to keep it personal.
-Regardless of how technically good a card is - it is the ones with the little extra personal touch that will always be remembered!
+Regardless of how technically good a card is, it is the ones with the little extra personal touch that will always be remembered!

-So, all handmade cards are special, but what actually makes a handmade card GREAT?
+So, all handmade cards are special, but what actually makes a handmade card great?
 There are many answers to this!
 A great card incorporates a little extra thought.
-Don't worry if you don't have the latest stamps - or top of the range inks, what really matters is creating a card specially for the recipient.
+Don't worry if you don't have the latest stamps or top of the range inks, what really matters is creating a card especially for the recipient.

 Keep it Simple!

 It is so tempting to adorn a card with lots of embellishments – however, when making a handmade card, less is more.
 A very elegant card can be achieved by placing a small stamped image onto a card blank and adding a simple message.
 Adding lots of extra embellishments will detract from the design of the card.

 Add a Border